 Medications used to treat periodontal disease may be delivered in a number of ways, including as: PillsMouthwashTiny fibers, microchips, or microspheres that can be placed between the teeth or into deep gum pockets to slowly release the medicine into the surrounding areaGels that can be placed into infected pockets in the gums

 is a type of antibiotic used to fight bacterial infections.
 Take this medication on an empty stomach with a full glass of water.

 Certain over-the-counter products (such as, antacids, calcium supplements, iron) can reduce the effectiveness of tetracycline.
 Talk to your doctor about any supplements or prescription medicines that you are taking.

 Possible side effects include: Stomach crampsDiarrheaNausea or vomitingIncreased sun sensitivityLoss of appetiteVaginal yeast infection

 This antibiotic should be avoided in pregnant or nursing women and in children less than 8 years old.

 is another kind of antibiotic that is used to treat chronic cases of periodontal disease.
-This medicine may be used in combination with another drug.
-You can take metronidazole with food if the medicine upsets your stomach.
+This medication may be used in combination with another drug.
+You can take metronidazole with food if the medication upsets your stomach.

 Possible side effects include: Nausea or vomitingDiarrheaHeadacheLoss of appetiteDry mouthAbnormal taste

 Metronidazole should not be taken if you are pregnant, plan to become pregnant, or are breastfeeding.
-This medicine may affect other prescription drugs—especially blood thinners.
-So, be sure that your doctor is aware of any medicines, including over-the-counter-products, that you are taking.
+This medication may affect other prescription drugs—especially blood thinners.
+So, be sure that your doctor is aware of any medications, including over-the-counter-products, that you are taking.

 is another antibiotic that is used to prevent or treat periodontal disease.
 This medicine may be in the form of a mouthwash or a microchip.